 Where AI visuals fail:

-- Team and headshot photography — People connect with real faces.
-An AI-generated team photo is not just dishonest; it defeats the entire purpose of showing the humans behind your business.
+- Team and headshot photography: People judge trust through real faces and spaces.
+An AI-generated team photo does not support the purpose of showing the people behind your business.

 The smart approach is using AI for supplementary visuals while investing in professional photography for everything that represents your actual business.
 AI handles the volume; professional photography handles the trust.